 - your feelings about surgery and the risk of cancer

 - the results of your bowel screening tests.

-Most people are advised to have surgery between the ages of 16 and 25.
-The thought of this may be stressful or difficult to cope with.
+The thought of surgery may be stressful or difficult to cope with.
 Although surgery is very effective at preventing bowel cancer, there are risks and side effects.
+For some people, there may be a risk that surgery will affect their fertility.
 Your surgeon will explain what to expect and the risks and benefits of your surgery.

 Sometimes surgery can be delayed, as long as you do not have too many polyps.
-If surgery is being delayed, it is important to have a colonoscopy at a specialist centre every year.
+If surgery is delayed, it is important to have a colonoscopy at a specialist centre every 6 to 12 months.

 If you have any questions or worries, talk to your surgeon, nurse or FAP specialist.
 Sometimes it helps to talk to other people in the same situation.
 We have more information about getting support at the end of this page.

 Removing the colon